 Or, you are an absolute beginner in squats, and because the squat is a new exercise, you are stressing muscles you may have rarely used in your life.

 What is DOMS?

 DOMS is a component of the ‘Alarm Reaction Stage’ of the General Adaptation Syndrome first described by Hans Selye, a Canadian Physician.

 There are three stages in your body adapting to stress, in your case, to the stress of strength training using squats.

-It is during this Alarm reaction stage that your body is forced to adapt to an increase in the amount of weight placed on your bones, muscles, connective tissue, tendons, joints, and nervous system.
+It is during the first stage, the Alarm reaction stage, that your body is forced to adapt to an increase in the amount of weight placed on your bones, muscles, connective tissue, tendons, joints, and nervous system.